ceharvs/workbench/README.md

 Why Workbench
 -------------
 Users need to be able to ...
-* ... launch a single large simulation
+*  :white_check_mark: ... launch a single large simulation
 * ... launch hundreds of simulaions
 * ... submit jobs and walk away